Internal Medicine Specialist

 Dr Philip Brain has been a small animal practitioner for 25 years.
 He completed a residency program in small animal medicine at the Veterinary Specialist Centre, North Ryde, NSW and gained his Fellowship in Small Animal Medicine from the Australian College of Veterinary Scientists in 2007.
 Previously Philip has been an examiner for the Australian College of Veterinary Scientists in small animal and canine medicine and continues to be a mentor for candidates.

 Since specialising, Philip has had experience and a keen interest in cardiology.
 Philip has been responsible for seeing the majority of cardiology cases at SASH since 2018.
 His other professional interests include endoscopy, interventional techniques and all aspects of advanced veterinary medical care.

 Philip has served on ASAVA executive for 18 years including a Presidential term and two terms as Honorary Secretary.
 He was recognized with an AVA Meritorious Service Award in 1999 and the ASAVA Distinguished Service Award in 2005.
-He became the first veterinarian to receive a Chartered Membership (CMAVA) of the AVA in 2004 and in 2007 was awarded with a Fellowship of the AVA.
+In 2007, he was awarded with a Fellowship of the AVA.